+a.
 Hardship exemption

-- A family may request an exemption from payment of the minimum rent requirement if the hardship is due to one of these events: - When the family has lost eligibility or waiting for eligibility for a federal, state, or local assistance program - When the family would be evicted due to non-payment of the minimum rent - When a decrease in income occurs due to changed circumstances (including loss of employment) - When a death occurs in the family - Other circumstances at CHFA's sole review and discretion
+The family may request an exemption from payment of the minimum rent requirement if the hardship is due to one of these events:

+- When the family has lost eligibility or waiting for eligibility for a federal, state, or local assistance program - When the family would be evicted due to non-payment of the minimum rent - When a decrease in income occurs due to changed circumstances (including loss of employment) - When a death occurs in the family - Other circumstances at CHFA's sole review and discretion

-When a family requests a hardship exemption, other than a medical hardship exemption or exemption to continue the child care deduction, the owner/agent must process the request and make a determination within ten days of the request.
+When a family requests a Hardship Exemption, the owner/agent must process the request and make a determination within ten days of the request.
 If the owner/agent does not approve the family's request, the owner/agent must notify the family in writing, and provide CHFA with a copy of the refusal letter.
 The letter must state the reason for the denial and must advise of the right to an informal hearing, in accord with the provisions of this plan.

-iv.
 Temporary Hardship

 If the owner/agent determines that a qualifying hardship is temporary, the owner/agent may not impose the minimum rent for a 90-day period beginning the month following the date of the family's request for a hardship exemption.
-At the end of the 90-day rent suspension period, the owner/agent must reinstate the minimum rent from the beginning of the rent suspension period.
-The family must be offered a reasonable payment agreement, on terms and conditions established by the owner/agent, for the amount of rent owed by the family.
+At the end of the 90-day suspension, the owner/agent must reinstate the minimum rent from the beginning of the suspension.
+The family must be offered reasonable payment agreement, on terms and conditions established by the owner/agent, for the amount of rent owed by the family.

-v.
 Long-term Hardship

-If the owner/agent determines that a qualifying hardship is long-term, the owner/agent must exempt the minimum rent requirement for so long as such hardship continues.
+If the owner/agent determines that a qualifying hardship is long-term, the owner/agent must exempt the minimum rent requirement so long as such hardship continues.
 Such exemption shall apply from the beginning of the month following the family's request for a hardship exemption until the end of the qualifying financial hardship.